graphext/lector/README.md

 ## Usage

-The below examples illustrate lector's default bevaviour when reading CSV files.
+The below examples illustrate lector's default behaviour when reading CSV files.
 For customization options, check the detailed docs here https://lector.readthedocs.io/.

 Let's assume we receive the following CSV file, containing some initial metadata, using the semicolon as separator, having some missing fields, and being encoded in Latin-1: